-- 1. performs advanced nuclear medicine and PET/CT procedures on patients. - 2. performs advanced procedures such as quality assurance, calibration, or alignment. - 3. assists medical personnel in conducting research into new techniques and technology. - 4. monitors the operation and calibration of laboratory equipment; makes moderate repairs. - 5. supervises and trains staff in established procedures; this may include: - assigns directs, schedules, checks, and evaluates the work of staff; selects employees in conjunction with supervising staff. - trains staff in established procedures or new procedures being implemented in the laboratory; advises them on individual examinations as needed.

-- explains techniques to medical or paramedical staff receiving in-service training. - assists in discipline and/or termination of employees. - 6. performs duties at lower-level of this series, as required. - 7. performs other related duties as assigned.
+- 1. performs advanced nuclear medicine PET/CT or CT procedures on patients. - 2. responsible for advanced quality assurance, calibration, or alignment. - 3. assists medical personnel in conducting research into new techniques and technology. - 4. monitors the operation and calibration of laboratory equipment; makes moderate repairs. - 5. assists in supervising and training staff in established procedures; this may include: - assigns directs, schedules, checks, and evaluates the work of staff; participates in the recruitment process in conjunction with supervising staff. - trains staff in established procedures or new procedures being implemented in the department; advises them on individual examinations as needed. - orient, supervises, and evaluates the performance of students or technologists. - explains safety instructions to medical or paramedical staff. - assists in discipline and/or termination of employees. - 6. performs duties at lower-level of this series, as required. - 7. performs other related duties as assigned.

-Level III: Nuclear Medicine Supervisor
+Level III: Nuclear Medicine Manager

-Employees in positions allocated to this level of the series supervise medical radiology programs and departmental activities in a health care facility.
+Employees in positions allocated to this level of the series supervise nuclear medicine/PET-CT programs and departmental activities in a health care facility.
 They direct, coordinate, and evaluate the work of lower level nuclear medicine technologists.
-They may also initiate and conduct research studies involving diagnostic medical radiological services.
+They may also initiate and conduct research studies involving nuclear medicine/PET-CT services.

-A Nuclear Medicine Supervisor typically:
+A Nuclear Medicine Manager typically -